mchlp/auto-drive-simulator-app/README.md

 # Auto Drive Simulator - Frontend
-*A web app to simulate a city of fully autonmous driving vehicles.*
+*A web app to simulate a city of fully autonomous driving vehicles.*

 [Try it out!](https://mchlp.github.io/auto-drive-simulator-app/)